What is malnutrition?

 The Western Diet is associated with the term Western Diseases!

 The Western diet, predicated on convenience and profit, consists of fast foods, processed foods, and genetically modified foods.
-Obviously, Americans are surviving on these foods as dietary staples but their nutritional value is lacking.
+Obviously, Americans are surviving on these foods as dietary staples even though their nutritional value is lacking.

 As you know, we have the most expensive medical system in the world yet so many diseases are epidemic.
 In fact, many of which are referred to as “Western diseases” such as cardiovascular disease and a variety of cancers.
 Obesity, recently declared a disease by the AMA, can now be included.

-As you know, most of these common degenerative diseases are closely associated with myriad nutrients such as osteoporosis is associated with calcium and vitamin D. This is grossly misleading because America over-consumes calcium and vitamin D and yet osteoporosis remains a problem!
+As you know, most of these common degenerative diseases are closely associated with myriad nutrients such as osteoporosis is normally associated with a deficiency of calcium and vitamin D. This is grossly misleading because America over-consumes calcium and vitamin D and yet osteoporosis remains a problem!

 Malnutrition also creates a tremendous potential for generational health problems as seen in family planning and Healthy Foods for Kids.
 In addition, your reproductive and sexual health (both male and female) are also affected.

 Ask yourself the following question.
-Why do we worry about cigarettes when our current foods are contributing to more disease than cigarettes ever did?
-It’s ironic the quality of our foods are never mentioned.
+Why do we worry about cigarettes when our current foods are contributing too more disease than cigarettes ever did?
+It’s ironic the quality of our foods are never mentioned for any reason.

 However, when it comes to food selection in the Western diet, remember this important rule: